rht-labs/enablement-docs/slides/markdown/chapter11.md

 ### Exercise - Mapping Stories for "getting to work"
 1. As an individual, capture on stickies things you do from the moment you wake up until you arrive at work.
 2. As a team, add all activities to the story map and remove duplicates.
+If some are similar but slightly different, do not remove as duplicates

 Timebox (5m) <!-- {_class="small"} -->